Categories

 John Wilkes Booth, who killed President Abraham Lincoln, was related to Wilkes through his great-grandmother Elizabeth Wilkes.

-The assassination of Abraham Lincoln in 1865 was a hand-colored lithograph on paper by Currier & Ives Lithography Company.
+The assassination of Abraham Lincoln in 1865 was a hand-colored lithograph on paper by the Currier & Ives Lithography Company.
 From left to right: Henry Rathbone, Clara Harris, Mary Todd Lincoln, Abraham Lincoln, and John Wilkes Booth.
 Rathbone is depicted as spotting Booth before he shoots Lincoln and tries to stop him as Booth fires his weapon.
 Rathbone was unaware of Booth’s approach and reacted after firing the shot.
 While Lincoln is depicted clutching the flag after being shot, it is also possible that he simply pushed the flag aside to watch the performance.
-John Wilkes Booth was related to Wilkes through his great-grandmother Elizabeth Wilkes.
+John Wilkes Booth was related to Wilkes through his great-grandmother, Elizabeth Wilkes.

 Sources of Information

-Thomas, Peter D. G. John Wilkes: A Friend to Liberty.
-Oxford University Press, Inc. New York.
-1996.
+Thomas, P. D. G. (1996).
+John Wilkes: A friend to liberty.
+Oxford University Press.

 By David